HMCL-dev/HMCL/README.md

 Download the latest version from [the official website](https://hmcl.huangyuhui.net/download).

-You can also download the latest version of HMCL in [GitHub Releases](https://github.com/HMCL-dev/HMCL/releases).
+You can also find the latest version of HMCL in [GitHub Releases](https://github.com/HMCL-dev/HMCL/releases).

-Although not necessary, it is recommended to download the ones from the official website.
+Although not necessary, it is recommended only to download releases from the official websites listed above.

 ## License

-The software is distributed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) with additional terms.
+The software is distributed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license with the following additional terms:

 ### Additional terms under GPLv3 Section 7